jmf-enigma/jmf-enigma.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jiang Mingfei is a PhD student of IIM operations management at the HKU.His researsh interests include contextual optimizations and long-term engament in vedio games.